Regenerative Thermal Oxidizer Types

 Contact us or fill out the quote request below.
 Our experienced technicians will walk you through the RTO options available and will recommend the best configuration for your needs.

-Flameless RTO with Burner Heat-up
+Flameless RTO: Conventional Burner Heat-up

 Some RTO’s are designated as “flameless RTOs” yet still utilize a burner for initial heat-up of the RTO.
 Like the electric heated units, the burner (with a flame) heats up the RTO to operating temperature, but then switches over to fuel injection to maintain the RTO temperature during normal operation, allowing the burner to be shut off.